 Deaths should be registered in the district in which the death occurred.
 We register deaths that occur in Bracknell Forest.

-All deaths should be registered within 5 days, unless a coroner is investigating the circumstances leading to the death.
+By law, a death needs to be registered within 5 days - this includes weekends and bank holidays.
+This doesn't apply if a coroner is investigating the circumstances leading to the death.

-In some cases after post-mortem the coroner can initiate an inquest into the death if the cause of death is found to be not of natural causes or is a sudden unexpected death.
+In some cases after post-mortem the coroner can start an inquest into the death.
+This might happen if the cause of death is sudden or unexpected or found to be not of natural causes.

-For more information about what to do when someone dies, see the GOV.UK website.
+For more information, see GOV.UK - what to do when someone dies.

 Tell us once

-When you book an appointment, you can request to use the tell us once service.
+When you book an appointment, you can ask to use the free tell us once service.

 For more information about tell us once see GOV.UK - Tell us once.